Overview – Disable Visual Effects in Windows 11

 It appears you want to disable visual effects to boost the performance of your device, or you are finding the new User Interface of Windows 11 too overwhelming.

-By the end of this article, you will be able to perform the following functions:
+By the end of this article, you will be able to understand and perform the following functions:

 Disable Visual Effects in Windows 11